-Written by 5:30 pm Internet
+Written by 7:30 am Internet

 Hub vs. switch.
 What should you use for your network?

-You want to create a network for the computers in the office, but you don’t know what to choose – a hub or a switch.
+You want to create a network for the computers in the office, but you don’t know what to choose – a hub vs switch.
 Hub vs. switch, they both look similar (a box with Ethernet ports) and have the same purpose, to connect multiple computers in a network, but they are far from equal.
-Here we will explain you the difference and help you make the right choice for your office.
+Here we will explain the difference and help you make the right choice for your office.

 Hub